 Check vital parameters continuously as blood loss can be substantial, oxygen is often needed.
 Pain treatment is important, and femoral blocks may be an option.

-Surgical treatment with reamed intramedullary nailing is the most common method for diaphyseal fractures.
+Surgical treatment with IMN is the most common method for diaphyseal fractures.
 Plating (with locking screws) is used for metaphyseal fractures, as well as periprosthetic fractures.

 4. Distal femoral fractures